cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 discussed in {{security-considerations}}.

-The AKE client state `client_ake_state` mentioned in {{online-phase}} has the following field:
+The AKE client state `client_ake_state` mentioned in {{online-phase}} has the following named fields:

-- client_secret, an opaque byte string of length Nsk.
+- client_secret, an opaque byte string of length Nsk; and
+- ke1, a value of type KE1.

 The server state `server_ake_state` mentioned in {{online-phase}} has the following fields: